UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 ???- info "Turning Requirements and Risk matrix into actionable Feature list"

     Using the Requirements and risk matrix we can design a feature list which can be tracked using issues or project tab in Git or in a separate document.
-The feature list describes how to solve a requirement in plaintext english and with flowcharts This initiates a design phase in teh development
+The feature list describes how to solve a requirement in plaintext english and with flowcharts This initiates a design phase in the development